y-scope/yscope-log-viewer/docs/src/user-guide/struct-logs/format/syntax.md

 }
 ```

-We can format this using the following YScope format string:
+We can format this using the following format string:

 ```
 {ts:timestamp:YYYY-MM-DD HH\:mm\:ss.SSS} {level} \{{thread}\} latency={latency.secs:round} {\@an\.odd\.key\{name\}}